justmarkham/DAT3/project.md

 ### Week 11 (12/16): Presentation

-Deliver your project presentation and submit your paper.
+Deliver your project presentation and submit all required deliverables (paper, slides, code, data, and data dictionary).